rbithray/CapstoneAI-Toxicity/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure that your code adheres to the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-*Note: This README is generated based on the typical structure of a machine learning project for toxicity detection.
-Please customize it to align with the specific details and structure of your project.*